 Call: You can reach us at (478) 445 5331.

-Email: You can email your request for an appointment to firstname.lastname@example.org or email a counselor directly (click here to see our counselors).
+Email: If you are making a follow-up appointment, you can email your request for an appointment to email@example.com or email a counselor directly (click here to see our counselors).
 To protect your privacy, please refrain from including sensitive information in emails.